urbit/docs/learn/hoon/hoon-tutorial/type-polymorphism.md

 ### Parametric Polymorphism and `+*` Arms

-In Chapter 2 we saw how to use the `+*` rune to define an arm that produced a more complex type from one or more simpler types.
+We may use the `+*` rune to define an arm that produced a more complex type from one or more simpler types.
 This rune provides a way of making use of **parametric polymorphism** in Hoon.

 For example, we have `list`s, `tree`s, and `set`s in Hoon, which are each defined in `hoon.hoon` with `+*` arms.
 (Take a moment to see for yourself.)
 Each `+*` arm is followed by an argument definition, inside brackets `[ ]`.
 After that subexpression comes another that defines a type, relative to the input value.
 For example, here is the definition of `list` from `hoon.hoon`: